Libor scandal

-The banks are supposed to submit the actual interest rates they are paying, or would expect to pay, for borrowing from other banks.
-The Libor is supposed to be the total assessment of the health of the financial system because if the banks being polled feel confident about the state of things, they report a low number and if the member banks feel a low degree of confidence in the financial system, they report a higher interest rate number.
+The banks were supposed to submit the actual interest rates they are paying, or would expect to pay, for unsecured borrowing from other banks; in fact little inter-bank borrowing took place on this basis and instead estimates had to be submitted.
+Libor was supposed to be the total assessment of the health of the financial system because if the banks being polled feel confident about the state of things, they report a low number and if the member banks feel a low degree of confidence in the financial system, they report a higher interest rate number.
 In June 2012, multiple criminal settlements by Barclays Bank revealed significant fraud and collusion by member banks connected to the rate submissions, leading to the scandal.

-Because Libor is used in US derivatives markets, an attempt to manipulate Libor is an attempt to manipulate US derivatives markets, and thus a violation of American law.
-Since mortgages, student loans, financial derivatives, and other financial products often rely on Libor as a reference rate, the manipulation of submissions used to calculate those rates can have significant negative effects on consumers and financial markets worldwide.
+Because Libor was used in US derivatives markets, an attempt to manipulate Libor could have been an attempt to manipulate US derivatives markets, and thus a violation of American law.
+Since mortgages, student loans, financial derivatives, and other financial products often rely on Libor as a reference rate, the manipulation of submissions used to calculate those rates could have significant effects on consumers and financial markets worldwide.

 On 27 July 2012, the Financial Times published an article by a former trader which stated that Libor manipulation had been common since at least 1991.
 Further reports on this have since come from the BBC and Reuters.
 On 28 November 2012, the Finance Committee of the Bundestag held a hearing to learn more about the issue.

-The British Bankers' Association (BBA) said on 25 September 2012 that it would transfer oversight of Libor to UK regulators, as predicted by bank analysts, proposed by Financial Services Authority managing director Martin Wheatley's independent review recommendations.
+The British Bankers' Association (BBA) said on 25 September 2012 that it would transfer oversight of Libor to UK regulators, as proposed by Financial Services Authority managing director Martin Wheatley's independent review recommendations.
 Wheatley's review recommended that banks submitting rates to Libor must base them on actual inter-bank deposit market transactions and keep records of those transactions, that individual banks' LIBOR submissions be published after three months, and recommended criminal sanctions specifically for manipulation of benchmark interest rates.
 Financial institution customers may experience higher and more volatile borrowing and hedging costs after implementation of the recommended reforms.
 The UK government agreed to accept all of the Wheatley Review's recommendations and press for legislation implementing them.